-Sarah Brown, Head of Research & Intelligence at STOP THE TRAFFIK (STT), is currently undertaking a Fellowship with PaCCS and CSaP which began in the autumn of 2019.
-Sarah manages the collection and analysis of data and the dissemination of intelligence for STT.
-Her role includes building and maintaining information sharing partnerships and the identification and implementation of appropriate technology solutions.
+Sarah Brown, Head of Research & Intelligence at STOP THE TRAFFIK (STT), undertook a Fellowship with PaCCS and CSaP which began in the autumn of 2019.
+Sarah managed the collection and analysis of data and the dissemination of intelligence for STT.
+Her role included building and maintaining information sharing partnerships and the identification and implementation of appropriate technology solutions.

 Past Fellowship Schemes